March 18th, 2019: A new version of the SPEC PTDaemon tool is now available

 - The update process requires you to already have the full binary

-of a given version of PTDaemon, and a connection to the internet while running the actual update utility itself.
+of a given version of the SPEC PTDaemon tool, and a connection to the internet while running the actual update utility itself.

 - Create a directory for your update process

-- Download the spec-update-utility v0.4 to that directory
+- Download the SPEC-updater v0.6 zip or SPEC-updater v0.6 tar to that directory

 - Run the updater:

 Please note that java should be in your system PATH.
-If it is not, you will need to specify it's location.
-Please refer to the last example command for more information.
+If it is not, and the update tool is unable to find it, you will need to specify it's location.
+Error messages will provide information on how to specify your Java installation.

 With a proxy:

 None of the files are required to be in the update directory.
-An example where Java is not in the system PATH and the PTdaemon binaries are not in the current working directory:
+An example where the update tools is not in the path and the PTdaemon binaries are not in the current working directory: